stro/grt-update/README.md

 * ZIP file is corrupted.

 As soon as everything is installed (it will take less than 10 seconds), you may click "Exit" or press Alt+X.

+If there's an existing installation (whether you already had GRT installed or just installed it new), you can also create desktop and quick launch icons by clicking a corresponding button.